 Opportunities for revising and expanding on key areas of grammar and spelling are woven into the curriculum, alongside opportunities for the pupils to express themselves fluently and confidently and develop the ability to structure and craft their writing to suit a range of different outcomes.
 Library lessons continue in Year 7 to further support our students on their journey to becoming independent readers.

-At Key Stage 4 pupils will hone the skills acquired at Key Stage 3.
-The Edexcel IGCSE English Language course encourages pupils to read critically and use knowledge gained from wider reading to inform and improve their own writing.
+At Key Stage 4, students will hone the skills acquired at Key Stage 3.
+The Edexcel IGCSE English Language course encourages students to read critically and use knowledge gained from wider reading to inform and improve their own writing.
 They will develop their vocabulary alongside their knowledge of grammatical terminology and linguistic conventions for reading, writing and spoken language.

-The A Level literature course aims to encourage pupils to read widely and independently.
+The A Level literature course aims to encourage our students to read widely and independently.
 Edexcel provide a varied and rigorous course that will engage them critically and creatively with a substantial body of texts.
-The course will develop pupils’ ability to explore the historical, social and political contexts of the texts they are studying, as well as appreciate readings of literary works.
+The course will develop students’ ability to explore the historical, social and political contexts of the texts they are studying, as well as appreciate readings of literary works.